sandstorm/dev-script-runner/README.md

 * run test
 * ...

 These commands need to be documented somewhere.
-So why not have them documented in a Makefile that you can use to also execute them without the need of copying and pasting.
+So why not have them documented in a shell script.
+This way you can run them without the need of copy and pasting them.

 We tried Makefiles, but they are complicated to use because of their syntax.
-We now use shell scripts because this is basically the code copied from the README.md ;)
+It is also not possible to copy commands from the Makefile and run them in the shell.

-Always changing back to the directory with the dev script to run a task however is rather annoying.
+**Always changing back to the directory containing the dev script to run a task is annoying.
-This helper allows running tasks from inside a nested folder structure ;)
+This helper allows running tasks from inside a nested folder structure ;)**

-On the way up, the first `dev.sh` that is marked with `DEV_SCRIPT_MARKER` is used.
+On the way up, the first `dev.sh` marked with a comment containing `DEV_SCRIPT_MARKER` is used to execute a task.

 We want the API to be the same when running the `dev.sh` script directly or by using the helper.
 This is why we decided to NOT introduce a `run` argument for this helper.